 A beacon light was established at the outer end of the east pier on May 25, 1902, and the rear light on the west pier was discontinued.
 This new beacon was described as “white, square, pyramidal above the first story, covered with corrugated iron, and surmounted by a lantern with gallery and black hand rail.”
 The lower portion of the west beacon was sheathed with corrugated iron at the same time.
 An iron oil house was placed on the west pier in 1903.
 At this time, the head keeper lived in the dwelling at the old lighthouse, while the assistant rented accommodations elsewhere, but records indicate that in 1908, the assistant keeper was living in the fog signal house.

-In 1917, electric generators with storage batteries were installed near the pier lights to provide electricity for their operation, and the characteristic of the west pier light was changed from fixed red to an occulting white light.
+In 1917, generators and storage batteries were installed near the pier lights to provide electricity for their operation, and the characteristic of the west pier light was changed from fixed red to an occulting white light.
 A skeletal steel tower topped by a red box replaced the light and fog signal structure on the west pier in 1931.
-That same year, a brick building was built near the present day carousel to provide electricity for the signals and to house equipment for the radiobeacon, whose tower was erected nearby.
+That same year, a brick building was built near the present day carousel to provide electricity for the signals and to house equipment for a radiobeacon, whose tower was erected nearby.
 The station at the entrance to Rochester Harbor had entered the modern era and greatly improved a mariner’s ability to navigate in contrary conditions.

 Wilbur L. Folwell, the last keeper, transferred to another station when the pier light was automated in 1947.
 After that, the old lighthouse was home to the commander of the local Coast Guard station.